-The accompanying financial statements have been prepared using the accrual method of accounting in accordance with GAAP.
+The accompanying financial statements have been prepared using the accrual method of accounting in accordance with accounting principles generally accepted in the United States of America ("GAAP").

 Use of Estimates

 The preparation of financial statements requires the Plan's management to make estimates and assumptions that affect the reported amounts of assets and liabilities, and changes therein, and disclosure of contingent assets and liabilities.
 Actual results could differ from these estimates.